 People and Culture

 The country of Nepal, nestled into the folds of the Himalayas, is a nation representative of singular flux of races and religions.
-‘Melting Pot’ is a term often used to describe the Nepal People, join together, united and despite their racial and religious differences.
+‘Melting Pot’ is a term often use to describe the Nepalese People, join together, united and despite their racial and religious differences.

 In the Midlands are populated by the Chhetris and Brahmins.
 Similarly, the Tharu people dwell in the Terai region.
 The Limbu’s, Magar’s, Jirel, Chepang, Rai and Sunwar occupy the middle hills.
 In the lowland Terai or in Dun valley exist in the Danwars, Rajputs, Rajbansis, Dhangars, Majhis, Dhimals and Statars.

 Nepal is a harmonious blend of different ethnic groups who are bonded by their fervent loyalty to the institution of Republic of Democracy.
 The principle religions are Buddhism and Hinduism.
-The inhabitants of Nepal mainly communicate in the Nepali.
-However, Nepal people use Newari language predominantly in the Kathmandu valley while Tibetan languages are primarily in use in mountains region.
+The inhabitant of Nepal largely communicates in the Nepali.
+However, the people use Newari language predominantly in the Kathmandu valley while Tibetan languages are primarily in use in mountains region.

-The culture of Nepal includes music, dance, art forms, literature, religion and architecture in varied forms.
-Nepal has numerous ethnic groups and clans, which have a separate and distinct culture of their own.
+The culture of Nepal includes music, dance, religions, literature, art forms and architectures in mixed forms.
+It has numerous ethnic groups and clans, which have a separate and distinct culture of their own.
 There are many religions that are practiced in this exotic mountainous country.

-Moreover, Music is an integral part of the cultural heritage of Nepal.
+Moreover, Music is an integral part of the cultural heritage of the country.
 Music in all forms is appreciated and adored in the country.
-Folk music is greatly loved by the Nepali people over modern forms of music.
-There are influences of Indian and Tibetan music on the music of Nepal.
+The Folk music is greatly loves by the Nepalese people more than modern forms of music.
+However, there are influences of Hindi (Indian) and Tibetan music on the music’s of Nepal.

-Another facet of Nepal culture lies in its architecture.
-There are mainly three types of architectural features that are preferred in Nepal-the pagoda style, the Stupa style and the Shikhara style.
-There are several temples, churches, synagogues and Buddhist monasteries in Nepal that are built based on these architectural styles.
-The culture of Nepal is vividly depicted in these architectural wonders of Nepal.
+An additional surface of Nepal culture lies in its architecture.
+Mainly, there are three types of architectural features that are favors in here, the Stupa style, the pagoda style, and the Shikhara style.
+There are numerous of temples, synagogues and Buddhist monasteries that are built based on these architectural styles in Nepal.
+The cultures of Nepal’s are brightly depicted in these architectural wonders of Nepal.

-Apart from music, dance is also a preferred mode of entertainment for the people of Nepal.
-The religious ceremonies that are celebrated in the country have music and dance as an integral part of their program.
+Apart from music, dances are also a preferred mode of entertainments for the Nepalese people.
+There are religious ceremonies that are celebrates in the country have music and dance as an fundamental part of their program.
 Religion is another important part of Nepal’s culture.
-Hinduism is the primary religion in Nepal, followed by Buddhism and Christianity.
-There are many festivals, which are celebrated and are religious in origin.
-All these things amalgamated together make a rich cultural heritage of Nepal.
+Hinduism is the primary religion in Nepal, follows by Buddhism and Christianity.
+There are many festivals, which are celebrated, and are religious in origin.
+All these things combination together makes a rich cultural and heritage of Nepal.

-In Nepal, Hinduism and Buddhism are the major religions.
+Here are, Hinduism and Buddhism are the major religions.
 The two have co-existed down the ages and many Hindu temples share the same complex as, Buddhist shrines.
-Hindu and Buddhist worshippers may regard the same god with different names while performing religious rites.
-Nepal has been declared as a secular country by the Parliament on May 18, 2006.
-Religions like Hinduism Buddhism, Islam, Christianity, and Bon are practiced here.
-Some of the earliest inhabitants like the Kirats practice their own kind of religion based on ancestor worship and the Tharus practice animism.
+Hindu and Buddhist worshippers may gaze at the same gods with different names though performing religious rites.
+Consequently, the Nepal has been declare as a non-religious country by the Parliament in May 18, 2006.
+Religions like Hinduism, Buddhism, Islam, Christianity and Bon are practices here.
+Some of the initial inhabitants like the Kirats practice their own religion based on forebear worship and the Tharus are practice animism.